SiddhantSinha19/HumanDetection/README.md

 Evaluation of model

 Model is evaluation by calculating IoU between predicted and actual bounding box.
 If IoU > 0.5, it is considered as a correct prediction.
-Then we find precision.
+Then precision is found.
 And mAP is the mean average percision

-We get a mAP of 97.3 train set and 93.5 on test set.
+I get a mAP of 97.3 train set and 93.5 on test set.

 Please note: Although I have an deep understanding of the code, convolution neural networks and MRCNN, I have taken help of the several articles and tutorials.
 As I already mentioned, I thank the deep learning community for contributing their work on open source platforms and via various articles/ tutorials.